many20/GW2-HoT-Maps-Timer/README.md

-# GW2-HoT-Maps-Timer
+# fork of the Dulfy GW2-HoT-Maps-Timer
-modification of the GW2 HoT Maps Timer from Dulfy. added Bosstimer
+added Bosstimer to GW2 HoT Maps Timer from Dulfy